octopus-network/octopus-docs/src/guides/appchain-develop.md

 ./target/debug/appchain-barnacle --dev --tmp
 ```

-If you want to run a local front-end application to interact with local nodes, you can refer to [Run Local Front End](https://substrate.dev/docs/en/tutorials/create-your-first-substrate-chain/interact#start-the-front-end-template).
+If you want to run a local front-end to interact with local nodes, you can refer to [Run Local Front End](https://substrate.dev/docs/en/tutorials/create-your-first-substrate-chain/interact#start-the-front-end-template).

 #### Custom Type